 404 - Not Found

-HTTP 404 Not Found means the origin server did not find a current representation for the target URI.
+HTTP 404 Not Found means the server has no current representation for the requested URI at this path, version, tenant, or lifecycle state.

 What Does Not Found Mean?